Sanjay-Cloud-Computing/tf-aws-infra/README.md

 terraform destroy -var-file="terraform.tfvars"
 ```

-Type `yes` to confirm and start the deletion process.
+Type `yes` to confirm and start the deletion process